Hands holding heart Learn More About Available Resources Resources

 Home Energy Assistance Program (HEA)

-The Home Energy Assistance Program is accepting applications.
-Through partnerships with participating utility providers, Community Action Agencies accept applications for slot-based programs.
+The Home Energy Assistance Program, through partnerships with participating utility providers, allows Community Action Agencies to accept applications for slot-based programs.
+The program year runs from October to September, and households must re-apply each year.

 The benefit months and benefit amount awarded to enrolled households varies based on the participating Utility Provider.